-In a quarter-final, semi-final or final, if it is not possible for both teams to receive the minimum of 5 overs necessary to constitute a match, the match shall be decided by a bowl out as described in 16.7.
-If a bowl out is not possible in a quarter-final or semi-final, the result shall be determined by the toss of a coin; if a bowl out is not possible in the final then the trophy shall be shared.

-$16.10\,$ In the event of a group stage match being abandoned due to a pitch that has been rated unfit in accordance with pitch regulations, the visiting team shall be awarded 2 points and the home team 0 points.
+- 16.6.1 In a Group match, if it is not possible for both teams to receive the minimum of 5 overs necessary to constitute a match, the match shall be declared No Result and each team shall be awarded 1 point. - 16.6.2 In the Eliminator, if it is not possible for both teams to receive the minimum of 5 overs necessary to constitute a match, the second-place team from the group stage shall progress to the final. - 16.6.3 In the Final, if it is not possible for both teams to receive the minimum of 5 overs necessary to constitute a match, the trophy shall be awarded to the team that finished in first place in the group stage. - 16.7 In the event of a group match being abandoned due to a pitch that has been rated unfit in accordance with pitch regulations, the visiting team shall be awarded 2 points and the home team 0 points.
 The visiting team shall be credited with a win and the home team a loss for tiebreaker purposes.
 Such matches shall not be included for net-run-rate purposes for the visiting team.
 In respect of net-run-rate for the home team, they shall be considered to have scored 0 runs but to have faced the scheduled number of overs when the first innings commenced.